 How can I enable a currency?

-Open your Wise app or go to the website (make sure you open a Borderless bank account for free first).
-Go to your Borderless bank account and click on “add currency”.
+Open your Wise app or go to the website (make sure you open a Multi-Currency bank account for free first).
+Go to your Multi-Currency bank account and click on “add currency”.
 Select the one you need from the list and presto, it has been enabled for free.
 Easy as.

-What are the costs of Wise Borderless in Australia and New Zealand?
+What are the costs of Wise Multi-Currency in Australia and New Zealand?

 It’s free to set up.
 Really?
 Yes really.
-To get Wise Borderless in Australia or New Zealand you apply for it online (it's free) and within a few days the debit card will arrive, and your Borderless account is activated.
+To get Wise Multi-Currency in Australia or New Zealand you apply for it online (it's free) and within a few days the debit card will arrive, and your Multi-Currency account is activated.

 I’ve been using the card for a while now, in lots of countries around the world, and never experienced a security issue.
 It is super safe.